 As a matter of fact, there is.
-A TypeScript client library and REPL have been developed by a colleague of mine (thanks again Rhys, you’re awesome!).
+A TypeScript client library and REPL is available on the same repository.
 This is huge and comparable to what web3.js is for Ethereum.
 And this is only a beginning.
 We’ll keep working on this to grow the client into a more capable SDK for Cardano.
 In a future where Ogmios is deployed alongside relays, it could become dead simple to get started with web applications development for Cardano.
 Simply import the TypeScript client, connect to a relay nearby and start hacking.

 Besides, it goes without saying that as an open-source project Ogmios welcomes contributions; especially on the client library and/or around tools built on top.

 No it does not.
 The PAB is an application framework which provides DApp developers with an extra interface for running smart-contracts on Cardano; Ogmios is not a DApp, nor does it require any DApp functionality.
 Ogmios does however require a full cardano-node to work for it is merely an interface on top of it.